|Job Title:||Intake Coordinator|

 - Conduct and complete thorough intake assessments in a timely manner.

-- Assign cases quickly and appropriately to Ackerman externs and projects.
+- Assign cases quickly and appropriately to all Ackerman clinicians.

 - Manage waitlist of cases within OMH guidelines.

-- Graduate degree and proper licensure including LMSW, LCSW, LMHC, or LMFT.
+- Graduate degree and proper licensure including LMSW, LCSW, LMHC, LMFT.

-- Knowledge and application of the Ackerman Relational Approach.
+- Knowledge and application of the Ackerman Relational Approach and/or Family Therapy theories.

-- Completion of or currently enrolled in the Ackerman Externship program.
+- Completion of or currently enrolled in the Ackerman Externship program preferred, but not required.

 - Experience in social service setting with working knowledge of case management systems and planning techniques is preferred.

-- Highly organized with strong attention to detail.
+- Highly organized with strong attention to details.